 If our initial business combination is not approved or completed for any reason, then our public stockholders who elected to exercise their redemption rights would not be entitled to redeem their shares for the applicable pro rata share of the trust account.
 In such case, we will promptly return any certificates delivered by public holders who elected to redeem their shares.

-If our initial proposed initial business combination is not completed, we may continue to try to complete an initial business combination with a different target until September 30, 2022.
+If the XBP Europe Business Combination is not completed, we may continue to try to complete an initial business combination with a different target during the Combination Period.

 Redemption of Public Shares and Liquidation if no Initial Business Combination